MikeFerko/MikeFerko/README.md

       - Part1:
         - Algorithm: Regression with Multilayer Perceptrons (MLP)
           - 1) Generate a data set with the simple Saddle Point or the Ackley Function
+            - Saddle Point: z(x,y) = x^2 + y^2
+            - Ackley:
+          - 2) Add uniform random noise and visualize the 3D meshgrid
-          - 2) Reshape the generated data to be a tensor input vector (shape will be: sample rows be feature columns)
+          - 2) Reshape the generated data to be a tensor input vector (shape will be: sample rows by feature columns)
+          - 3) Create and Train/Test a sequential MLP model
+          - 4) Plot the Results

             <p>
               <a href="https://drive.google.com/file/d/17p5fgVgv836Nup1Jq5vYwrFuBrS3THVM/view?usp=sharing">